niuware/niuware.github.io/quick-docs.md

 {% endhighlight %}

-For handling custom session variables for the Admin application, add to each of the methods an extra parameter with the string `'admin'`, for example:
+For handling custom session variables for the application Admin space, add to each of the methods an extra parameter with the string `'admin'`, for example:

 {% highlight php %}
 Auth::has('myVar', 'admin');
+{% endhighlight %}

+And for other application spaces just use the extra parameter with the string name of the space, for example:

+{% highlight php %}
+Auth::has('myVar', 'staff');
 {% endhighlight %}

 <a name="sessions-terminate"></a>